-The same Botox® (dilute botulinium toxin) that smooths facial wrinkles also prevents the muscle contractions that can trigger migraines.
+The same BOTOX that smooths facial wrinkles also prevents the muscle contractions that can trigger migraines.
 Now you can receive BOTOX for migraines at Migraine Relief Center.

 BOTOX is administered about every three months, and must be injected at the site of each nerve trigger, relaxing the surrounding muscles so that they won’t compress the nerve and trigger a migraine.
-It is a potent drug, and we only recommend using it if other treatment options haven’t helped you.
-Botox® is generally administered only to patients who have at least 15 headaches a month, and have failed medical management or have not responded well to other treatments.
+It is a potent drug, and we only recommend using it if other preventative treatment options haven’t helped you.
+It is generally only administered to patients who have at least 14 headaches a month, or don’t respond to other treatments.

-Our physicians may recommend the step from medication to Botox® if you haven’t gotten relief from other treatments.
-They’ll look at your symptoms and history, including any past Botox® treatment, and any medications you take to determine whether you are a candidate for Botox treatment.
+The Migraine Relief Center’s physicians will recommend the step from medication to BOTOX if you haven’t gotten relief from other treatments.
+They’ll look at your symptoms and history, including any past BOTOX treatment, and any medications you take.
 You may need an ultrasound to identify the best location for injection.

-On average, each Botox® treatment requires 32 injections, though individual patients may require fewer or more.
+On average, each BOTOX treatment requires 32 injections, though individual patients may require fewer or more.
 You’ll receive injections every twelve weeks, and each session only takes a few minutes.
-BOTOX begins to work as soon as it’s injected, and you should see results within a week of your first injections.
-Most patients who benefit from Botox® treatments receive five rounds of injections over 15 months.
+BOTOX begins to work as soon as it’s injected, and you should see full results within a week of your first injections.
+Most patients who benefit from BOTOX treatments receive five rounds of injections over 15 months.
 BOTOX is injected using a very fine needle.
 Most patients describe it as feeling like a tiny pinprick.

 Please note, there are no guaranteed results with BOTOX and results may vary from patients to patient.
-Though BOTOX is not effective for all types of headaches, about 90% of our patients report that their migraines are less frequent and not as severe after Botox® treatment.
-In clinical trials, patients reported 7 to 9 fewer headaches per month.
+Though BOTOX is not effective for all types of headaches, about 90% of MRC’s patients report that their migraines are less frequent and not as severe after BOTOX treatment.
+In clinical trials, patients reported seven to nine fewer headaches per month.
 In a study by A. H. Elkind, P. O’Carroll, A. Blumenfeld, R. DeGryse, and R. Dimitrova, a standard course of treatment brought patients these results:

-Most insurance providers now recognize Botox® as treatment for migraines.
-Some have specific criteria patients must meet, or require documentation that you have gone through other treatment protocols before trying BOTOX.
+Most insurance providers now recognize BOTOX as treatment for migraines.
+Some have specific criteria that patients must meet, or require documentation that you have gone through other treatment protocols before trying BOTOX.
 It can take several weeks to receive authorization to begin treatment.
 Check with your insurance provider to make sure you fulfill their requirements, and to begin the approval process.